Weston, Massachusetts: Government

+The Town of Weston is governed by a three member Select Board which appoints a full-time Town Manager to lead the community.
+The current Town Manager is Leon A. Gaumond Jr. who was appointed in 2018.

 As of December 2017, there were 7,632 active registered voters in Weston, with 501 voters listed as inactive.
 Among party enrollees, 1,869 were Democrats, and 1,211 Republicans, with the balance unenrolled.

 Like much of New England, Weston has trended strongly Democratic on the federal level in recent years.
 Weston supported Ronald Reagan in 1980 and 1984, as well as George H.W.
 Bush in 1988, against home state Governor Mike Dukakis for president of the United States.
 However, it supported Bill Clinton in 1992, and has supported the Democratic candidate in every election since then, including Barack Obama over Mitt Romney, and Hillary Clinton over Donald Trump.

 Weston is located entirely within Massachusetts's 5th congressional district.

-Weston is represented in the Massachusetts Senate by Michael J. Barrett (D).
+Weston is represented in the Massachusetts Senate by Michael J. Barrett (D) and in the Massachusetts House of Representatives by Alice H. Peisch (D).

 Massachusetts is represented in the United States Senate by senior Senator Elizabeth Warren and junior Senator Ed Markey.